tokahuke/tokahuke/readme.md

 Now, I can be a digital artist too!
+Although the Voight-Kampff test has never been so relevant...

 ![Digital vibes](./ai.jpg)